jakoberzar/vscode-sic-assembly/README.md

 ## Features

-- Syntax higlighting
+- Syntax highlighting
+- Snippets
 - Setting the default language indentation to 8 character long tabs

 ## Known Issues

-- Syntax higlighting is not yet finished.
-The whole extension is in a very early stage
+- Syntax highlighting is not yet finished.
+Please report any issues you find on [GitHub](https://github.com/jakoberzar/vscode-sic-assembly/issues).

-## Release Notes

-### 0.0.1

-Initial release, featuring simple syntax higlighting.